 Decentralised Physical Infrastructure Networks (DePIN)

-DePIN leverages blockchain technology to develop, maintain and operate physical infrastructure in a decentralised manner.
+Decentralised Physical Infrastructure Networks (DePIN) are networks that leverage blockchain technology to develop, operate and maintain physical infrastructure in a decentralised manner.

 Tokens incentivise individuals to contribute to the network through either providing services or maintaining infrastructure, making it a self-sustaining ecosystem.